Quickstart Guide

 Fix any reported issues before proceeding.

-Run the server container, mounting your configuration and Let’s Encrypt directories, and exposing the default ports:
+Launch the server with your configuration and Let’s Encrypt volumes:

 docker run --rm --name goma-gateway \